Fish Creek Campground Overview

 Glacier National Park, in northwestern Montana, is comprised of pristine forests, alpine meadows, rugged mountains and spectacular lakes.
 With over 700 miles (1,125 km) of trails, Glacier is a hiker's paradise for visitors seeking wilderness and solitude.
 It also provides countless scenic vistas for those wishing to relax and take in its natural beauty.

-The campground is located on the western side of the park at an elevation of nearly 3,500 feet (1,066 m); this area of the park generally receives the most rainfall.
-Daytime temperatures can exceed 90 degrees (32 degrees C), although it is frequently 10 to 15 degrees cooler at higher elevations.
+The campground is located on the western side of the park at an elevation of nearly 3,500 feet (1,066 m).
+This area of the park generally receives the most rainfall.
+Daytime temperatures can exceed 90°F (32°C), although it is frequently 10° to 15° F cooler at higher elevations.
 Weather in the mountains can be varied, including snow in summer; visitors should come prepared for anything.

 RecreationThis facility is conveniently located in the western part of the park, nearby many day hikes, including Rocky Point Trail, which wanders through a burn area from a 2003 wildfire.
 Explorers of all ages can attend nightly ranger programs at an amphitheater within the facility.